 - Academic Specialist for reading and organizational support in the school setting

-If you are concerned that your child may be on the Autism Spectrum, or if you have already started treatment, but are seeking better results, you have found what you are in search of at the Chicago Autism Clinic.
+If you are concerned that your child may be on the Autism Spectrum, or if you have already started therapy, but are seeking better results, North Shore Pediatric Therapy can help.

 What should I know about autism treatment?